Gerald-Star/Incident-Resolved-Closed-UI-Policy-ServiceNow-Portfolio-Project/README.md

 - Improve resolution workflow to reduce errors and rework.

 ---
+By leveraging the Client-Side API, you can enhance user experience and automate various tasks related to resolving and closing incidents.
+Imagine a scenario where your support team faces a barrage of incidents daily.
+With well-crafted UI policies, you can automatically hide, show, or make fields mandatory based on the incident's status.
+For instance, once an incident is marked as "Resolved," you could auto-hide fields irrelevant to that status or prompt users for additional resolution details, ensuring that all necessary information is captured before the incident is closed.

+---
 - Prevent post-resolution changes to priority-related fields.
 - Ensure accountability by mandating the **Resolved By** field.
 - Provide real-time, contextual guidance to users.